Text, logo

 Instructor Description

-Pamela Bernards has 37 years of combined experience in diverse PK–8, high school, and higher education settings as a teacher and an administrator.
-In addition to these responsibilities, she was the founding director of a K–8 after-school care program and founder of a pre-school program for infants to 4-year-olds.
-The schools she served as a principal and as a curriculum coordinator were named U.S. Department of Education Blue Ribbon Schools of Excellence.
-Her areas of interest include curriculum, research-based teaching practices, staff development, assessment, data-driven instruction, and instructional intervention (remediation and gifted/talented).
+Pamela Bernards has 43 years of combined experience in diverse PK–8 and high school settings as a teacher and an administrator.
+In addition to these responsibilities, she was the founding director of a K–8 after-school care program and founder of a preschool program for infants to 4-year-olds.
+When she was the principal, her school was named a U.S. Department of Education Blue Ribbon School of Excellence in 1992, as was the school at which she served as director of curriculum in 2010.
+She served as the director of Professional Development at the National Catholic Educational Association and is currently a teacher at Arlington Public Schools.
+Areas of interest include curriculum, research-based teaching practices, staff development, assessment, data-driven instruction, and instructional intervention (remediation and gifted/talented).
 She received a doctorate in Leadership and Professional Practice from Trevecca Nazarene University.
-She recently served as the director of Professional Development for the National Catholic Educational Association and currently works as a consultant.

 Contacting the Instructor